Knives Out (film series): Wake Up Dead Man (2025)

 In March 2021, it was reported that Netflix had agreed to pay $450 million for the rights to two sequels to be written and directed by Johnson, with Craig reprising his role as detective Benoit Blanc.
 In June 2022, Johnson revealed that "Knives Out 3" was a working title with his intent being that each film has a distinct title, citing the works of Agatha Christie as his inspiration for the films and the individual titles.

 By January 2023, Johnson confirmed that he had started writing the script for the third film, stating that it will be tonally and thematically different from the previous installments.
 The filmmaker later stated that though he had approved the subtitle of A Knives Out Mystery for the previous installment, he would like to rename the series and add A Benoit Blanc Mystery as subtitles to future installments.

 In October 2023, following the adherence to the 2023 Writers Guild of America strike and the resolution thereof, Johnson announced that he had started working on the script for the third film.
 The filmmaker stated that he has the premise planned, and could begin writing again.
 In May 2024, the film's official title was announced as Wake Up Dead Man: A Knives Out Mystery with the release of an official teaser trailer narrated by Daniel Craig in character as Benoit Blanc.
 Principal photography was initially scheduled to commence in fall 2024, in London; though in June of the same year, Johnson announced that filming had commenced.
-The film is slated for release in November 2025.
+The film was released on December 12, 2025.

 Future

-In September 2022, Craig and Johnson both separately stated that they will continue making additional films in the series, as long as they are both involved.
-In January 2023, Johnson stated that a suggestion from fans to create a Benoit Blanc mystery film with The Muppets as the supporting cast had inspired him.
-The writer/director said that he seriously considered this as an option, but ultimately decided that it would be impossible to properly balance both intellectual properties.
-That same month, the filmmaker acknowledged the realization for a possible Knives Out Christmas special.
+In September 2022, Craig and Johnson both separately stated that they would continue making additional films in the series, as long as they were both involved.
+In January 2023, the filmmaker acknowledged the realization for a possible Knives Out Christmas special.

+In January 2023, in response to the idea of a Knives Out crossover with The Muppets going viral online, Johnson stated that he had considered the idea, but decided that such a film would not work, as that the two genres had "different rules" which would not be compatible, and that he would "just want to make a great Muppet movie."
+In 2025, a brief parody of Knives Out featuring Muppets was released by the children's TV series Sesame Street, without Johnson's involvement.

+In October 2025, Johnson stated that he had nothing planned for a fourth film in the series while jokingly asking an interviewer for ideas.
+The filmmaker acknowledged intentions to continue making Knives Out movies, for as long as he and Craig continue enjoying the filmmaking process.
+Johnson noted that any future projects depend on the success of the third film.
+The following month, it was announced that Johnson and Craig were "starting to formulate ideas" for a potential fourth Knives Out film.